Understanding Wrongful Death Laws in California

 When Dealing with a Wrongful Death Laws in Los Angeles, CA, Contact an Attorney With the Right Experience

 You can file a wrongful death suit when an accident causes your loved ones to die.
-This death will result in damages for you.
+This death may result in damages for you.
 Two years is all you have to file in the event of a wrongful death.
 If you’re in Los Angeles, you need to get in touch with a local personal injury attorney at McDonald Worley as soon as possible.
 You can schedule a consultation when you call us at (213) 263-6299.
-There’s no charge for the consultation and you won’t pay anything until your has been settled.
+There’s no charge for the consultation and you won’t pay anything unless your has been settled.